 - Crampons – As you’ve probably guessed, Alpine climbing tends to involve a lot of snow and ice.
-Attaching crampons onto your boots will keep your feet firmly gripped on the heavy snow and ice.
+Attaching crampons to your boots will keep your feet firmly gripped on the heavy snow and ice.
 They can be awfully fiddly for newbies, so do a few dummy runs with these (preferably not on your nan’s new laminate) so that you are well-versed enough for when you need them on the mountain.

 - Climbing Helmet – Mont Blanc isn’t a stranger to rockfall and avalanches.
 Keeping your head protected at all times will help reduce your chances of taking a fatal blow to the head.

 - Head Torch – Take spare batteries and also do a dummy run in the dark, way before you think about climbing Mont Blanc.
 I wish someone had told me this before my first failed attempt at Aconcagua, as my shitshow of a head torch was pretty much useless on South America’s tallest mountain!